telemetry-js/collector-counter/README.md

 - `unit`: string, defaults to `count`
 - `statistic`: string, defaults to `sum`
-- Other options are passed as-is to `telemetry-metric`.
+- Other options are passed as-is to [`metric`](https://github.com/telemetry-js/metric).

 Metrics created by `.delta` get a `.statistic = 'sum'` property.
-Using this information, the `telemetry-publisher-appoptics` plugin will set the `summarize_function` parameter for you, which tells AppOptics to sum (rather than average) values when rolling up high-resolution measurements.
-No such behavior exists in CloudWatch and by extension the `telemetry-publisher-cloudwatch` plugin.
+Using this information, the [`publisher-appoptics`](https://github.com/telemetry-js/publisher-appoptics) plugin will set the `summarize_function` parameter for you, which tells AppOptics to sum (rather than average) values when rolling up high-resolution measurements.
+No such behavior exists in CloudWatch and by extension the [`publisher-cloudwatch`](https://github.com/telemetry-js/publisher-cloudwatch) plugin.

 ### `plugin = counter.persistent(metricName, options)`